alexanderghose/mongoose-continue/w01/d2/js-arrays-2.md

 3. interacting with multiple elements of an array to sum all the elements together (requires a temporary variable and an assignment statement in a for loop)
 4. anything involving a "grid" or a "2D array"

-- To learn how to do these and more, see tomorrow's lesson!
+- To learn how to do these and more, let's continue onwards:

----
-### Iterate Over All of the Elements in an Array
+### Iterating Over All of the Elements in an Array
 <br>

 - ES2015 provides the `for...of` loop for iterating over the elements of arrays and other iterables such as strings.
 It lets us easily operate on each value within the array, ignoring the index: